 I’ve created a farmhouse wreath out of an antique wooden sieve, the type that you would find in an old barn, used for sifting grain or seeds.
 I’ve hung onto this one for quite a while, waiting for inspiration to strike, and it finally did 🙂

-First you’ll want to arrange the elements (the greens and a nest) on the sieve to get a feeling for the right layout.
+First you’ll want to plan how to arrange the elements (the greens and a nest) on the sieve to get a feeling for the right layout.

 Once you’re satisfied, you can begin to hot glue the boxwood onto the inside-bottom of the sieve, leaving a space for the nest.
-Then clip off a few small stems and glue them right up front so they’ll peek out from under the nest.
+Then clip off a few small stems and glue them in the center over the stems (as shown) so they’ll peek out from under the nest.

-Then it’s just a matter of adding the nest and a simple bow–attaching both with some hot glue.
+Then it’s just a matter of gluing on the nest and adding a simple bow–attach both with hot glue.

 For now I have mine hanging on my ironstone cupboard.